rdammkoehler/DockerKata/35_system_info.md

 ## Intent

-The intent of this exercise is to familarize yourself with getting information about the current docker installation using `docker info`.
+The intent of this exercise is to familiarize yourself with getting information about the current docker installation using `docker info`.

 ## Overview

-In this exercise we will use `docker info` to get information about the current docker environment.
+In this exercise, we will use `docker info` to get information about the current docker environment.

 ## Kata Steps